-We are well aware that all children need the support of both the parents and the teachers to make good progress in school.
+We understand all children need the support of both the parents and the teachers to make good progress in school.
 We strive to build positive links with the parents of each child by keeping them informed about how the children are being taught, and how well each child is progressing.